Validating JSON Schemas for IoT Temperature Payloads

-A production-grade schema must reject ambiguity rather than attempt silent coercion.
-The following JSON Schema (Draft 2020-12) enforces strict typing, bounded temperature ranges, ISO 8601 temporal formatting, and explicit calibration metadata.
-It disables additionalProperties to prevent vendor-specific drift from polluting the data lake.
+A production schema must reject ambiguity rather than coerce it away.
+The contract below enforces strict typing, bounded temperature ranges, ISO 8601 temporal formatting, and explicit calibration metadata.
+Setting additionalProperties to false stops vendor-specific firmware fields from drifting into the regulated data lake unchecked.

 {